WillGibson/laptop-setup/README.md

     export GIT_USER_NAME "<your name>"
     export GIT_USER_EMAIL "<your email address>"

+If you have Docker running, please quit it.

-Then you can run the script, but be aware that you may be prompted for your password, e.g. when changing the shell to ZSH, fact there a few points where you will be asked for some input.
+Then you can run the script, but be aware you may be prompted for your password, e.g. when changing the shell to ZSH, installing Microsoft Teams etc.

     ./src/setup.sh